 What are the eight components of ERM?

-ERM looks at all kinds of risk events, and develops frameworks for them across these 8 areas:
+ERM looks at the risk environment, and develops frameworks for various risks across these 8 areas:

 - Human resources / conduct and compliance